 Position and comfort in triathlons

 Before we get to cycling part of your triathlon (the third event), a good tri bike position should also be comfortable for someone just getting out of the water and onto the bike–this is rarely discussed.
 The majority focuses on transitioning to the run.
-While this factor is crucial, the run is a long ways away from when you get on the bike and commence the highest speed section of your race.
+While this factor is crucial, the run is far away from when you get on the bike and commence the highest speed section of your race.
 Let’s endeavor to place the athlete in the most comfortably aerodynamic position.
 In the end, what is the point of improved aerodynamics if you are unable to generate an ounce of power?
-I suggest when getting a triathlon bike fit, swim as close as possible or just prior to your bike fit.
+We suggest when getting a triathlon bike fit, swim as close as possible or just prior to your bike fit.
 A few places on the planet will set this up for you.
-Ask if this is an interest but keep in mind places like this are few and far between.
+Ask if this is an interest, but places like this are few and far between.

 Sizing a TB is also not as complicated as suggested by some.
 However, TB sizing takes a slightly different trained eye than road bike sizing.
 Fitting a TB comes down to the contact points (connection points) between the cyclist and the bicycle.
 These NINE contact points (yes there are nine places you touch a TB): right and left pedals (1,2), the saddle (3), right and left forearms (4, 5), right and left extensions (6, 7), when in the aero position, and right and left hands (8, 9), when upright in the base bar or cow horns.